Best Public Golf Courses in Arizona

 Part of the Tournament Players Club Network, TPC Scottsdale is one of more than 30 golf properties licensed by the PGA TOUR.
 They were all designed by some of golf’s most elite architects and offer recreational golfers the opportunity to play on the same layouts as the world’s best golfers.

-There are several levels of quite reasonably priced Annual Passes available, from Premium through Junior, and the sense of community and camaraderie are constantly fostered by interclub matches, weekly women’s league play and mixed golf events.
+There are several levels of reasonably priced Annual Passes available, from Premium through Junior, and the sense of community and camaraderie are constantly fostered by interclub matches, weekly women’s league play and mixed golf events.
 There are even summer golf camps for children.

 Additionally, the TPC Passport offered with eligible membership gives you access to playing privileges, social events and more at over 200 properties worldwide, plus a host of other benefits.